Liverpool 360

 Tate Liverpool houses two main types of exhibits: displays of art selected from the Tate Collection and special exhibitions of contemporary art (bringing together works loaned from other collections both public and private).
 The Gallery has always shown the wide and challenging variety of objects that are included in the field of modern and contemporary art: photography, printmaking, video, performance and installation as well as painting and sculpture.
 Alongside British art, foreign work has been exhibited (some seen for the first time in this country at Tate Liverpool).
 The Gallery has worked with institutions in France, Spain, Portugal, Germany, United States of America, Canada, Ireland, Korea and Japan as well as galleries in Great Britain.
 Recently Tate Liverpool was proud host to the prestigious 'Turner Prize'.

-Tate Liverpool, Albert Dock, Liverpool L3 4BB - show on map
+Tate Liverpool, Albert Dock, Liverpool L3 4BB

 Merseyside Maritime Museum